kirui93/ScenTrees.jl/README.md

 ## Documentation

-To access the documentation just click on this [link](https://kirui93.github.io/ScenTrees.jl/latest/).
+The STABLE documentation of ScenTrees.jl is available [here](https://kirui93.github.io/ScenTrees.jl/stable/).
 Here you can get the description of the various functions in the package and also different examples for the different features.

 ## Example of Usage